 I tend to follow this pattern with new fruits or vegetables:

-Start with soft produce that don’t contain seeds, membranes or thick skins.
-Some examples include: bananas, potatoes (skinned), ripe peaches (without the skin), cooked carrots, sweet potatoes, turnips, plantains, etc.
+Start with soft produce that doesn’t contain seeds, membranes or thick skins.
+Some examples include bananas, potatoes (skinned), ripe peaches (without the skin), cooked carrots, sweet potatoes, turnips, plantains, etc.

 Fruits & Vegetables to Include:

-You can continue having from the post-op diet, without as many restrictions.
+You can continue having food from the post-op diet, without as many restrictions.

 - Apple sauce, well-cooked apples (without the skin if you prefer that).